dalianhome/fasting/README.md

 **Appmaker:** Cyberism App

+## Theme selection

+Pick between neon, midnight, and sunrise palettes from **Home ▸ Settings ▸ Appearance ▸ Theme** to match the app to your preferred look.

 ## Refreshing the app after code updates

 If changes are not showing up on device or simulator, try the following steps: